badelal2007/validator/README.md

 #Return true if validation failed
 var_dump($validator->failed());

-#Return all erroes if any
+#Return all errores if any
 var_dump($validator->getErrors());

 #Print first error if any for 'password' field